This post may contain affiliate sales links. Please read my disclosure policy.

 - Another reader said they rolled the cookie balls in crushed red hots instead of powdered sugar.

-Preheat oven to 350 degrees.
-Grease light-colored baking sheets with nonstick cooking spray, line with parchment paper or use a silicone baking mat and set aside.
-Place Red Hots into a plastic food storage bag and crush using a rolling pin.
+Preheat oven to 350° F. Grease light-colored baking sheets with nonstick cooking spray, line with parchment paper or use a silicone baking mat and set aside.
+Place Red Hots into a plastic food storage bag and crush using a rolling pin or mallet.
 You could use a food processor, but a rolling pin works just as well.
 Set aside.

-Stir dry ingredients, excluding the powdered sugar, together in a small bowl and then pour into butter/egg mixture and slowly mix until just combined.
+Excluding the powdered sugar, stir the dry ingredients together in a medium bowl and then pour into wet ingredients (butter/sugar mixture) and slowly mix until just combined.
 Scrape sides of the bowl and mix again briefly.

-Stir in crushed candy.
+Stir in crushed red hot candies.
 Pour powdered sugar onto a large plate.
-Roll a heaping teaspoon of dough into a ball and roll in powdered sugar.
+Use a cookie scoop to create a teaspoon sized dough ball and roll in powdered sugar.
 Place on the baking sheet and repeat with the remaining dough.

-Bake 9-11 mins until bottoms begin to barely brown and cookies look matte {not melty or shiny}.
+Bake 9-11 mins until bottoms begin to barely golden brown and cookies look matte (not melty or shiny).
 Remove from oven and cool cookies about 3 minutes before transferring to a cooling rack.

 A lot of you have mentioned to me that these cookies don’t spread out.
 This problem happens because there is too much flour in your cookie dough!
 To fix this problem, fluff up your flour.
 Spoon it into your measuring cup and then level the top.
 This is the correct way to measure flour and how I measured it for this recipe.
 Be careful when measuring and you’ll have perfect Red Hot Crinkle cookies.